Cannen-Hanzik/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+    a representation of the page so that you can change the doc fluidly.
 2. What is an event?
+    things that can be reacted to
 3. What is an event listener?
+    something that waits for an even to occur
-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to be able to display it on the DOM
 5. What is a component?
+    a function that can be passed through the DOM to update the HTMl.